mesoform/concierge_scheduler/README.md

     Given a component (e.g: consul) which needs to be scaled down, functions `pre_pem_file` and `generate_pem_file` construct certificates from the inventory of a component dummy host containing the relevant data and call function `scale_down` with the current number of containers for the component (`current_scale`) and the number we want to reduce (`decrement`).
 Once the component is decremented to the desired scale the certificates will be deleted.

-## Note
+## Notes

-With container infrastructures, like Joyent's Triton, that manage placement of containers and allow containers to be first-class citizen's on the host and network, simply running docker-compose will be fine.
+* With container infrastructures, like Joyent's Triton, that manage placement of containers and allow containers to be first-class citizen's on the host and network, simply running docker-compose will be fine.
 However, when running containers on other infrastructures you may need to perform a little extra work to set up Docker Engine in Swarm Mode and scale services using docker service.
+* If using scheduler for importing zabbix configuration, do not use in a server where existing configuration is needed.
+  Importing configuration will remove the existing configuration.